microsoft/semanticworkbench/assistants/explorer-assistant/README.md

-# Using Semantic Workbench with different AI models
+# Using Semantic Workbench with python assistants

-This project provides a functional chatbot example that can be configured to use models from OpenAI, Anthropic, or Google Gemini that can be used in the **Semantic Workbench**.
-This example provides a general message model that adapts to the configured model at runtime.
-Each model is called using their own native Python SDK.
+This project provides an assistant to help explore assistant ideas and capabilities, leveraging OpenAI or Azure OpenAI (or any OpenAI compatible service), allowing to use **Semantic Workbench** to test it.

 ## Responsible AI